Warts: Immunotherapy with Gardasil

 Cidofovir

-Cidofovir, an antiviral medication traditionally used for cytomegalovirus, has demonstrated promise in treating warts.
-Intralesional injections of cidofovir have led to dramatic responses in patients with common warts, showing this treatment to be a potent alternative with minimal complications.
+Cidofovir, an antiviral medication traditionally used for cytomegalovirus.
+It has demonstrated promise in treating warts.
+Intralesional injections of cidofovir have led to dramatic responses in patients with common warts.
+It shows this treatment to be a potent alternative with minimal complications.
 Topical applications have also been reported to be effective, particularly in pediatric patients.

 Candida Albicans Antigen